Skip to content

 Your Full Guide to Visit 20 Places in Turkey

-It is easy to reach there from Bursa or even Istanbul.
-It is also known as a famous ski resort in Turkey, and the resort reaches an area of 2,322 metres above sea level, with 28 km of slopes.
-It is a great place for beginners and intermediate skiers.
+It is easy to reach from Bursa or even Istanbul.
+It is also known as a famous ski resort in Turkey.
+The resort reaches an area of 2,322 metres above sea level, with 28 km of slopes.
+It is an excellent place for beginners and intermediate skiers.
 The main area includes mid-range and luxury hotels, cafes, and restaurants.
 Hire shops are available to borrow equipment if you don’t own one.

 Fatih Mosque